 3. You Don’t Show Your Personality

 The world of finance doesn’t always have to be steely and serious.
 Don’t be afraid to let your personality shine through in your social posts.
-For most advisors, the goal is to work with an ideal base of clients – people you actually enjoy being around.
+For most advisors, the goal is to work with an ideal base of clients – people you enjoy being around.
 The best way to attract your ideal target market is through your personality and social media content.
 If you like to keep your office relaxed and casual, share the occasional joke or share a picture of your office when it’s time for spring cleaning.
 If you solely want to connect with retired folks, you may share your thoughts on your last golf game or recommendations for vacations.

-4. You Don’t Respond
+6. You Don’t Respond

 There’s nothing worse than reaching out to someone and never receiving a response.
 It’s annoying with friends, but it can lose business for a professional.
 One survey found that 25% of people are annoyed when a business doesn’t respond to their questions on social media, and 15% unfollowed a business because of the lack of communication.
 Yet, despite these numbers, reports show that only 10% of messages to brands on social media receive a response.